cyniphile/blog/_posts/2021-12-1-biology-rust.md

 }
 ```

-Note I dropped the `dna_` prefix from the function name: I know I are getting the complement of DNA because the `base` argument is of `DnaNucleotide` type, and so is the return type.
+Note I dropped the `dna_` prefix from the function name: I know I'm getting the complement of DNA because the `base` argument is of `DnaNucleotide` type, and so is the return type.
 It only accepts DNA, not RNA or "!" or "为" or "🌯".
 And if I try to pass in a character I get a _compile time_ error:

 ![]({{ site.baseurl }}/images/biology-rust/2021-11-12-09-45-14.png)